Chapter 5101:9-22 ODJFS Practices - Release of Information and Investigations

-(2) Signature authorization: occurs when the principal authorizes another employee to sign the name of the principal.
+(2) A subordinate with signature authorization is authorized by the principal to sign the name of the principal.

-(3) Signature delegation: occurs when the principal delegates to an ODJFS subordinate employee the ability to approve certain documents by signing the subordinate employee's own name.
+(3) A subordinate with signature delegation authorization is authorized by the principal to approve certain documents by signing the subordinate employee's own name.

-(B) The director or a deputy director may limit the number of ODJFS employees to whom signature may be authorized or delegated.
-The director or a deputy director may place restrictions on which employees have the authority to delegate or authorize signatures and to which employees such authority may be given.
+(B) The director or a deputy director may limit the number of ODJFS employees to whom signature authority may be authorized or delegated.
+Additionally, the director or a deputy director may restrict certain principals from delegating or authorizing signature authority and may identify the subordinates to whom such authority may be given.
 Any such restrictions shall be in writing and filed with the office of legal and acquisition services.

-(2) Delegate the ability of a subordinate to sign the subordinate's own name signifying approval for certain activities that would normally require the principal's own signature.
+(2) Delegate to a subordinate the authority to sign the subordinate's own name signifying approval for certain activities that would normally require the principal's own signature.

 (D) Certain documents require the actual signature of the principal.
 This rule is not intended to authorize signature authorization or delegation when such activity is not permitted by law.
 Examples of such documents include an order removing an employee and sworn statements.

-(E) ODJFS employees who must sign large numbers of documents may order a signature stamp to be used to affix the required signature.
-Use of the signature stamp is subject to the same limitations and requirements set forth in paragraphs (B), (C), (D), (F), (G), (H). and (I) of this rule, except that it is not necessary for the employee using the signature stamp to affix his or her initials after the stamp signature.
+(E) ODJFS principals who must sign large numbers of documents may order a signature stamp to be used to affix the required signature.
+Use of the signature stamp by ODJFS employees other than the principal is subject to the same limitations and requirements set forth in paragraphs (B), (C), (D), (F), (G), (H), and (I) of this rule, except that it is not necessary for the ODJFS employee using the signature stamp to affix his or her initials after the stamp signature.
 In addition, the following provisions also apply:

-(1) All signature stamps are to be maintained in a secure location to prevent the unauthorized use of the stamp.
-Signature stamps are to be used only as authorized by the JFS 05006 "Signature Authorization/Delegation" (rev. 7/2000) and any other use is prohibited.
+(1) All signature stamps are to be maintained in a secure location to prevent unauthorized use .
+Signature stamps are to be used only as authorized by the JFS 05006 "Signature Authorization/Delegation" and any other use is prohibited and invalid.

 (2) To obtain a signature stamp, the principal shall sign his or her name three times on a blank piece of paper.
 The payment card holder for the principal's office can order a signature stamp from any source from which purchases are authorized.
 The requisition for a signature stamp is processed as any other requisition.